-We facilitate meetings and networking events, where delegates come together to share ideas and best practice and we’re proud to have an active online community with over 13,000 members who share advice, expertise and resources.
+We facilitate meetings and networking events, where delegates come together to share ideas and best practice and we’re proud to have an active community with hundreds of L&D specialists who share advice, expertise and resources.

 Here are five benefits and five challenges we’ve identified from working with public sector organisations large and small over the years.

 Here we share some stories from some of our customers about their collaborative working experiences, plus the benefits of collaborative working:

 To stay on the Nursing and Midwifery Council Register, all nurses and midwives are required to renew their registration every three years, keeping up-to-date with practice and professional development and reflecting on the professional standards of practice and behaviour set out in the Code.
 Nurses and midwives are required to do 450 practice hours, 35 hours of CPD, 5 pieces of practice related feedback and at least 5 pieces of written reflection.
 Managers are responsible for confirming their nurses have fulfilled these requirements.